wooorm/html-void-elements/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-List of known void HTML elements.
+List of HTML void tag names.
 Includes ancient (such as `nextid` and `basefont`) and modern (such as `img` and `meta`) tag names from the HTML living standard.